pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ```
 1

 ```

 ### Returns
 None

 ## Unsubscribe all

-Remove the client’s active subscriptions from all channels and clear the listening list.
+Client-scoped (only on `PubNub` object).
+Removes all active subscriptions from all channels.

-Client scope: Available only on PubNub.

 ### Method(s)